aiman-syeda/Triweb-Learning/Readme.md

  - [**HTML:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/HTML/Form)Learn how to create the basic structure of a webpage, including headings, paragraphs, lists, and links.
  - [**CSS:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/CSS)Learn how to use CSS to create stunning, visually engaging websites.
 Unleash your creativity to customize fonts, backgrounds, borders, and more.Apply CSS to your timetables for a polished and professional look.
 Customize colors, fonts, and spacing to make your schedules clear and attractive.
  - [**JavaScript:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/JavaScript)Explore Core JavaScript Concepts.In this section, you can dive into the essential building blocks of JavaScript
+  - [**Projects**]:

+        - [**BasicProjectNodeJS:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/Project/BasicProjectNodeJS#readme)In this folder, you'll discover a straightforward backend of application designed to perform common user operations: creating,retrieving, updating, and deleting users.
- - [**Project/HTML_CSS_JS_Project:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/Project/HTML_CSS_JS_Project)This is a Simple Registration Form project in my repository!
+        - [**Registration_Form:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/Project/HTML_CSS_JS_Project)This is a Simple Registration Form project in my repository!
 In this project, we've crafted a straightforward and user-friendly registration form using the power of HTML, CSS, and JavaScript..
  - [**My_SQL:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/My_SQL) MySQL basics and demonstrates how to perform CRUD operations, aggregate data, use GROUP BY and ORDER BY clauses, and apply UNION and JOIN operations:
  - [**Node JS:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/Node%20JS)Get started with express framework to create a simple app,You will find here simple calculator app which takes input in JSON format , performs addition,subtraction,multiplication or division as per the urls hitted and gives you the result.
- - [**BasicProjectNodeJS:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/BasicProjectNodeJS)In this folder, you'll discover a straightforward backend of application designed to perform common user operations: creating,retrieving, updating, and deleting users.
-This app consists of a router file, a controller file, and an index file.
-It also demonstrates how to connect your data model to a PHPMyAdmin database using SQL and Sequelize.
-Whether you're new to Node.js or looking to understand how to integrate your application with a SQL database, this section provides a clear and practical example of how it all comes together.